 2. Chapstick (Lip Balm)

 This handy essential will assure your lips remain cool and collected throughout the ride.
-The wax-based balm is excellent to keep away chapping in the cooler climates like on the Alaska & the Yukon Bike and Kayak Adventure.
+A wax-based balm is excellent to keep away chapping in the cooler climates like on the Alaska & the Yukon Bike and Kayak Adventure.
 The stick versions are easy to carry and quick to apply.
-Our team member, Christie, adds that it also gives protection from the steady winds which can accompany even the warmest of trips.
-She suggests choosing a variety made of beeswax and SPF for healthier results.
+Our team member, Christie, adds that it also gives protection from the steady breeze, which you can't avoid when cycle touring.
+She suggests choosing a variety made of beeswax and with SPF protection for the best results.
 Her preference — Burt’s Bees!
-Add an extra couple of dollars and go organic to treat your lips to an array of oils and vitamins (coconut, avocado, jojoba oils, shea butters, and vitamin E for starters).
-Maybe avoid the tastier kinds or you’ll find yourself licking it away and risk chapping after all!
+Add an extra couple of dollars and go organic to treat your lips to an array of oils and vitamins (coconut, avocado, jojoba oils, shea butters, and vitamin E for starters), and maybe avoid the tastier kinds or you could find yourself licking it away and risk chapping after all!

 Grasshopper: Christie (Communications & Tour Host) | Favorite tour: Mekong Bike & Boat

 3. Wear-Over Shorts

 Cyclists and lycra (spandex), it's a notorious combo, and in most instances we say live and let live.
 But there are some touring locations, especially in rural Southeast Asia, where it pays to err on the side of modesty.
 For example, some remote villages in Myanmar are more conservative than others.
-The last thing that we would want to do is shock or disrespect anyone, especially in one of the many beautiful temples and pagodas on tour.
+The last thing we want to do is shock or disrespect someone, especially in one of the many beautiful temples and pagodas we visit on tour.
 Wearing some light running shorts over your cycling shorts is a modest compromise and also adds a few handy pockets.
-Alternatively, if you prefer to ride in aerodynamic, lycra only, use lightweight running shorts that can be packed down small and stored in your jersey pocket for when needed.
+Alternatively, if you prefer to ride in lycra only, roll up some lightweight running shorts and store them in your jersey pocket to throw on as needed.